 15 years ago during my first realization I had depression , I was relieved and shocked.
 I was so grateful for an answer finally- that I wasn't going crazy, or that I just couldn't pull my act together.
 I felt I had to try harder than normal to do simple things- like quieting my mind enough during grocery shopping (I had so much anxiety), or finding enough energy to do the day to day demands like laundry or dishes.
 So when I finally had an answer I felt I could also find answers on how to help it get better.
 It was a huge relief!

 But I was also shocked.
 Shocked in the way depression was treated with such a stigma.
-I remember trying to reach out to all around me, but instead I got turned down for a blessing, left alone when I asked for help, and even when I called the hot line for suicide I was turned away saying " you need to leave this hot line open for people who really need help".
+I remember trying to reach out to all around me, but instead I got turned down for a blessing, left alone when I asked for help.
 Perhaps because I am usually happy and chipper, I didn't seem like the sort who would struggle with this- but I did.
 I was still learning how to be assertive and stand up for myself in situations where people just misunderstood- so back then I didn't say anything- I let them judge and let them turn me down.
 But inside it made an already desperate feeling much worse and I felt even more alone.
 In this I learned a few things;

 So I prayed- differently than I had learned.
 I talked to my Father and began telling Him how I felt.
 It was hard at first, but I in turn learned to talk to Him like that and now I pray not morning and night but each waking hour of the day I am constantly talking to my Father in Heaven.